Famenumey/Project-2/Readme.md

 Porject Objectives

-Step 2: Find the Request for the Hidden Directory.
 This project will apply the knowledge and use of the following skills and tools:
 Penetration testing with kali Linux.
 Log and incident analysis with Kibana.